manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

 * Requires **Python version >= 3**
 * External dependencies are kept to minimum in all the scripts.
 The only required python modules are listed below: </br>
+  - OpenPyXl
+  - SciPy
-  - OpenPyXl, SciPy (You can install these with pip/conda.
-Ex: pip3 install openpyxl scipy OR conda install openpyxl scipy).
+  - You can install these with pip/conda Ex: pip3 install openpyxl scipy OR conda install openpyxl scipy
 * Most other standard core modules should already be available on your system

 ## License